kognifai/IoT/IoT Documentation/Overview - IoT Platform Architecture Overview.md

-# Kognifai IoT Platform Architecture Overview
+#  Architectural Overview of the Kognifai IoT Platform

 The Kognifai IoT Platform consists of a series of edge and cloud side components: